japgolly/scalajs-react/README.md

 In addition to wrapping React, this provides extra opt-in functionality to support (separately) easier testing, and pure FP.

-Additional features not available in React JS itself, are available in the [`extras` module](https://github.com/japgolly/scalajs-react/tree/master/extras).
+Additional features not available in React JS itself, are available in the [`extra` module](https://github.com/japgolly/scalajs-react/tree/master/extra).

 #### Contents